-5-9.
-ABANDONMENT OF WELLS AND TEST HOLES.
-It is essential that wells, test wells, and test holes that have served their purpose and are abandoned, be effectively sealed for safety and to prevent pollution of the ground water resources in the area.
+It is essential that wells, test wells, and test holes have served their purpose and are to be abandoned, be effectively sealed for safety and to prevent pollution of the ground water resources in the area.
 The abandonment of wells shall follow the guidance of AWWA A100 and state/local regulations.
-Figure 5-5 illustrates the configuration of a filter-packed well in operational condition and figure 5-7 illustrates a well after sealing.
+Figure 5-6 illustrates the configuration of a gravel-packed well in operational condition and figure 5-8 illustrates well after sealing.